President of France: Powers

 The French Fifth Republic is a semi-presidential system.
-Unlike other European presidents, the French president is quite powerful.
-Although the Prime Minister of France, through their government as well as Parliament, oversee much of the nation's actual day-to-day domestic affairs, the French president wields significant influence and authority, especially in the fields of national security and foreign policy.
+Unlike most other European heads of state, the French president is quite powerful.
+Although the Prime Minister of France, through their government as well as Parliament, oversees much of the nation's actual day-to-day domestic affairs, the French president wields significant influence and authority, especially in the fields of national security and foreign policy.
 The president's greatest power is the ability to choose the prime minister.
 However, since it is the French National Assembly that has the sole power to dismiss the prime minister's government, the president is forced to name a prime minister who can command the support of a majority in the assembly.
-Since 2002, the legislative elections are held a few weeks after the presidential; a majority supporting the president's party or at the very least not oppose the president's choice is therefore very likely to be obtained.
-They have also the duty of arbitrating the functioning of governmental authorities for efficient service, as the head of state of France.
+Since 2002, the legislative elections are held a few weeks after the presidential; a majority supporting the president's party or at the very least not opposing the president's choice is therefore very likely to be obtained.
+The president also has the duty of arbitrating the functioning of governmental authorities for efficient service, as the head of state of France.